 I recently received some wonderful birthday gifts from my dear friend, Angel.
 Among them was the most amazing stamp set from Felicity Jane, called “I AM…” The set is currently sold out, but if you ever have an opportunity to snag it somewhere, Ebay, Etsy, or even one of the swap groups on Facebook, I encourage you to go for it.
 My friend is amazing at buying gifts for me because she knows me inside and out, and always ends up getting the perfect gifts.
-I thought this was a great gift she bought me this time around, but you should’ve seen the 21st Birthday Gifts she got me a couple years back.
+I thought this was a great gift she bought me this time around, but you should’ve seen the 21st Birthday Gifts she got me a couple of years back.
 She is wonderful.
 This year she almost bought me a gorgeous personalized necklace from Adina’s Jewels, but she found a jewelry company closer to home instead.
 I will say though if you want to take a look at Adina’s Jewels and what they have to offer, you can find help here.
 She is more difficult to buy for because she is a very talented entrepreneur, whose job it is to come up with great ideas for people.
 Luckily this year I’ve enlisted the help of websites like The Virtual Side Hustle, which gives a detailed list of Gifts For Entrepreneurs, so I know that this year I am going to knock her socks off with the perfect gift for her fast-paced lifestyle!

 As a side note, Simple Stories also has a wonderful collection, by the same name, available HERE.

 “I am”… they are two small words that possess a great deal of power.
 I very much believe that our thoughts help shape our reality, so it stands to reason that the words we put after “I am” will help shape ours.